 After completing medical school, the student will transition into a two-year foundation program.
 During the foundation years, the student will have a combined work experience, plus training, which is very similar to an apprenticeship.
-The student will be assigned to different medical specialties.
+The student will be assigned to different medical specialties such as pediatrics, geriatrics, and the like.
+As such, they will be expected to work with other professionals in the field such as gerontologists, nurses, and more.
 Around eight months prior to completion of the foundation program, the student will be asked to choose a specialty training on which to embark in later years.

 The next stage is the general practitioner (GP) specialty training which would last for three years.
 Similar to the U.S., the length of training for medical specialty vary between three to nine years.
 In Europe, training in pediatrics takes 10 more years after medical school.

 Admission to medical school in Europe and in the U.S. differ in many ways.
 While most medical schools in the U.S. require a four-year undergraduate degree, most medical schools in Europe accept secondary school graduates.
 Prior to residency, medical school in the U.S. typically takes four years, while in Europe it takes six years.
 Compared to medical school graduates in Europe, residency training takes longer for U.S. medical school graduates.